bingeboy/vs-web-components-brownbag/README.md

 ###Intro

+##Web Components

+#Getting back to meaningful markup

-Please note this is still in draft.
-And appears to be replacing the HTMLElementElement which has been shelved.
+NOTE WC is still in draft.
+It appears to be replacing the HTMLElementElement which has been shelved.

+##Four key components

 * [Templates](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/templates.md), which define chunks of markup that are inert but can be activated for use later.
 * [Custom Elements](https://github.com/bingeboy/vs-web-components-brownbag/blob/master/custom-element.md), which let authors define their own elements, with new tag names and new script interfaces.